-Keeping information about beneficial owners
+Keeping information about beneficial owners in Russia

 Anti-money laundering laws require all legal entities to keep records and disclose information about their beneficial owners.